m-hesham01/Trip-Scheduling-App/README.md

 # Trip-Scheduling-App
-A simple trip scheduling system in which an admin can create trips between stations.
+A simple containerized trip scheduling system using docker in which an admin can create trips between stations.

 The Admin user functions are :